Chapter 16

 |

-The concealment of part of one's heritage in the form of assets in foreign countries.
+The concealment of part of one's wealth in the form of assets in foreign countries.

 |

-Let us first point out that the main source of regulation of this system is not the robustness of the tax system, but rather the fact that the organizations are small and have no capital.
-So there are no people who become disproportionately rich thanks to the internal economy.
-This perfectly illustrates what we specified at the beginning of this part of the book, namely that the value of the different measures proposed is above all linked to overall coherence.
+Firstly, note that the main source of regulation in this system is not the robustness of the tax system itself, but the fact that organizations are small in size and do not hold capital.
+Therefore, there are no individuals who become extraordinarily wealthy through the internal economy.
+This perfectly illustrates what we specified at the beginning of this part of the book, namely that the value of the various proposed measures is primarily linked to the overall coherence.

-Then, hiding part of one's assets in the form of informal assets in internal companies is difficult because of the certification obligation for them.
+Secondly, the concealment of part of one's wealth in the form of informal assets within internal companies is difficult due to the certification requirement for these entities.

-The most obvious source of tax evasion therefore remains converting local assets into foreign assets, exactly as before.
+The most obvious source of tax evasion remains converting local assets into foreign assets, just as before.

 In this case, we hardly worry about what the fraudsters will do with this money externally, but we have put a serious barrier to its disguised use internally, by dematerializing the currency, and by requiring it to be indicated on a most of the purchases made by a legal entity the name of the natural person who represented the legal entity.

-Regarding so-called 'black' trade, it is also the total dematerialization of money and the fact of only being able to have one and only one bank account, in a strictly internal bank, which limits the scale of fraud. .
+Regarding so-called 'black market' trade, it is also the full digitization of money and the fact that one can only have a single bank account, in an internal bank, that limits the scale of fraud.

 If we imagine a tax system made up of 12 different taxes, then its modeling is a function of dimension 12.
 However, at this level politicians are subject to the cognitive bias of overconfidence and in fact understand it as the sum of 12 functions of dimension 1.
 In other words, each tax potentially has effects on all the others, so that as soon as their number increases significantly, no one really controls the effects of an adjustment on one of them.